AaronM2Larsen/CIS106/Weekreports/wr3.md/wr3.md

 **Which command is used for searching for software.
-Provide an example.** apt search "Description" apt search "Game the plays Tetris"
+Provide an example.** apt search "Description" apt search "Game the play chicken run"

 **Definition of the following terms:**

 **Package** - archives that contain binaries of software, configuration files, and information about dependencies.
 **Library** - reusable code  that can be used by more than one function or program **Repository** - a large collection of software available for download